-• The Phase II, double-blinded, placebo-controlled Trimesta trial randomized 158 women with relapsing-remitting MS at 16 sites across the U.S. Positive Phase II topline efficacy and safety results were presented in April 2014 by lead principal investigator, Dr. Rhonda Voskuhl of the University of California, Los Angeles (UCLA) David Geffen School of Medicine at the 66th American Academy of Neurology Annual Meeting.
-The UCLA-led Phase II study was designed to show statistical significance at 12 months for the MS relapse rate reduction in patients treated with Trimesta plus Copaxone® compared to patients given placebo plus Copaxone®.
+Relapsing-Remitting MS: Patient follow-up is complete in the Phase II, double-blinded, placebo-controlled Trimesta trial which randomized 158 women with relapsing-remitting MS at 16 sites across the U.S. Positive Phase II topline efficacy and safety results were presented in April 2014 by lead principal investigator, Dr. Rhonda Voskuhl of the University of California, Los Angeles (UCLA) David Geffen School of Medicine at the 66th American Academy of Neurology Annual Meeting.
+The UCLA-led Phase II study was designed to show statistical significance at 12 months for the MS relapse rate reduction in patients treated with Trimesta plus Copaxone ® compared to patients given placebo plus Copaxone ®.
 The trial was only powered to trend toward statistical significance at the 24-month time point.
-According to the protocol, the results of topline data demonstrate that Trimesta met the pre-specified goal of the study with rapid onset of activity observed for Trimesta plus Copaxone® compared to placebo plus Copaxone®.
+According to the protocol, the results of topline data demonstrate that Trimesta met the pre-specified goal of the study with rapid onset of activity observed for Trimesta plus Copaxone ® compared to placebo plus Copaxone ®.
 The Trimesta study also demonstrated a clinically significant near-normalization of cognitive scores at 12 months of therapy in women taking Trimesta plus Copaxone®.
-This outcome is of high importance for MS specialists and patients and we believe it is the result of oral estriol's unique neuroprotective effect.
+The cognition outcome is of high importance for MS specialists and patients and we believe it is the result of oral estriol's unique neuroprotective effect.
 In addition, adjunctive oral Trimesta plus injectable standard of care Copaxone® was generally safe and well tolerated by women in the study.
-This investigator-initiated trial evaluating our drug candidate, Trimesta, is supported by grants awarded to the UCLA exceeding \$8.0 million, which should be sufficient to fund the trial through completion of patient follow-up.
+This investigator-initiated clinical trial is supported by grants exceeding \$8 million, awarded primarily by the National Multiple Sclerosis Society (NMSS) in partnership with the NMSS's Southern California chapter, and the National Institutes of Health.
 Annual worldwide sales of current MS therapies are estimated at \$14.1 billion.
-We are engaging with the neurology community and potential partners, as we determine next steps for Trimesta.
+We are engaging with the neurology community and potential strategic partners, as we determine next steps for Trimesta.
+In addition, Dr. Voskuhl is scheduled to present additional Phase II clinical outcome data, including more detailed results on improvements in cognitive and disability measures, at the 2014 Joint Americas and European Committees for Treatment and Research in Multiple Sclerosis Meeting (ACTRIMS-ECTRIMS) in Boston in September 2014.

-· Trimesta is also being developed for the treatment of cognitive dysfunction in female MS patients.
+Cognitive Dysfunction: Trimesta is also being developed for the treatment of cognitive dysfunction in female MS patients.
 This 12-month randomized, double-blind, placebo-controlled Phase II clinical trial is being conducted at four sites in the United States, including UCLA.
 The primary endpoint is the effect on cognitive function as assessed by Paced Auditory Serial Addition Test (PASAT).
 Patient enrollment is ongoing.
 The majority of the costs of this trial are being funded by grants from foundations and charitable organizations and we have pledged approximately \$500,000 to UCLA to partially fund this trial payable over three years.
 An estimated 50-65% of MS patients are expected to develop disabilities due to cognitive dysfunction and there is currently no approved treatment.